Ted Kilmurray

-Ted "Square" Kilmurray (born 18 August 1934) is a former Australian rules footballer who played with East Perth in the West Australian National Football League between 1953 and 1966 for a total of 257 games.
+Edward "Square" Kilmurray (18 August 1934 – 10 January 2025) was an Australian rules footballer who played with East Perth in the West Australian National Football League between 1953 and 1966 for a total of 257 games.

+A member of the Stolen Generations, Kilmurray was born in Wiluna but raised in the Sister Kate orphanage in Queens Park, where he met Graham 'Polly' Farmer.
+The two would go on to play senior football together for Kenwick as 15 year olds in the South Suburban Football Association, winning two premierships in 1949 and 1950.
+In 1951 Kenwick moved to the Saturday amateur league, with Kilmurray and Farmer continuing to play for Kenwick on Saturdays, as well as for Maddington on Sundays.
+They won a premiership with Maddington in 1952.

+In 1953, Kilmurray and Farmer approached both the Perth and East Perth Football Clubs in the West Australian Football League, but were turned away by Perth for not being good enough.

-Kilmurrary was often used on the half forward flanks but also played as a key position forward and ruck-rover.
+Kilmurray was often used on the half forward flanks but also played as a key position forward and ruck-rover.
 He was a good exponent of the flick pass and won East Perth's Best and Fairest in 1958, breaking teammate Graham Farmer's sequence of four in a row.
 That year he also won a Sandover Medal as best player in the competition as voted for by the umpires.
 He was a three time premiership player with East Perth and represented Western Australia at interstate football on four occasions.

+After retiring from WAFL football due to a knee injury, Kilmurray returned to Kenwick to both play and coach.

 In 2005 Kilmurray was named on the interchange bench in the official Indigenous Team of the Century.

+Kilmurray died on 10 January 2025, at the age of 90.